IdanRosenzweig/Daemond/readme.md

 * query the status of a unit
 * unload a unit

-all of these operations can be done using the `daemond_ctl` program while the `daemond` program runs in the background.
+all of these operations can be done using the `daemond_ctl` program.

 ## unit specification
 look at the struct under `src/abstract/unit/data/unit_data.h`. to specify a unit that can be manged by `daemond`, write any valid C++ source file that contain a `unit_data` struct named `unit`, with your own values in it.